Setup toolchain

 replace a package manager, nor does it apply any "magic" for them to work differently.
 Instead, moon

-builds upon a package manager to provide a robust build system, assumes a standard node_modules
+builds upon a package manager to provide a robust task runner, assumes a standard node_modules

 layout and module resolution algorithm, and supports any of the following 3 package managers.